 - State agency as a sub-recipient if there is a recipient to sub-recipient relationship between State agencies, both agencies must use transfer general ledger accounts to move the resources from one agency to the other.
-Use GL series 4601-4781 for transfers-in and GL series 9001-9169 for transfers-out, coding both lines of the document with the same CFDA number in the job number fields.
-The sub-recipient must use the same CFDA number in the job number field when recording expenditures. - State agency as a vendor if the receiving agency is acting as a vendor, the originating agency must use an expenditure general ledger account (object) and the receiving agency must use a non-federal revenue general ledger account (revenue source) to record a charge for goods or services in the GL series 3801-4355.
+Use GL series 4600-4781 for transfers-in and GL series 9001-9169 (but excluding 9159) for transfers-out, coding both lines of the document with the exact same job number.
+The sub-recipient must use the same job number when recording expenditures. - State agency as a vendor if the receiving agency is acting as a vendor, the originating agency must use an expenditure general ledger account (object) and the receiving agency must use a non-federal revenue general ledger account (revenue source) to record a charge for goods or services in the GL series 3801-4355.
 The originating agency must identify the expenditure of federal resources using the CFDA number by coding it to the job number field in Advantage.
-The receiving agency does not need to identify the transactions for federal tracking. - Non-state entities as a sub-recipient a State agency that is the prime recipient must record the movement of federal assistance to the non-state sub-recipient using an expenditure general ledger account (object) in either the 8500, 8600, or 8700 Aid Series (excluding 8701) in the Advantage system.
+The receiving agency does not need to identify the transactions for federal tracking. - Non-state entities as a sub-recipient a State agency that is the prime recipient must record the movement of federal assistance to the non-state sub-recipient using an expenditure general ledger account (object) in either the 8500, 8600, or 8700 Aid Series in the Advantage system.
 The transaction must be identified with the CFDA number of the grant by coding it to the job number field in Advantage.